awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 Choose from the following tabs to learn how Patch Manager installs patches on an operating system\.

 ------
-#### [ Amazon Linux and Amazon Linux 2 ]
+#### [ Amazon Linux, Amazon Linux 2, and Amazon Linux 2022 ]

-On Amazon Linux and Amazon Linux 2 managed nodes, the patch installation workflow is as follows:
+On Amazon Linux, Amazon Linux 2, and Amazon Linux 2022 managed nodes, the patch installation workflow is as follows:

 1. If a list of patches is specified using an https URL or an Amazon Simple Storage Service \(Amazon S3\) path\-style URL using the `InstallOverrideList` parameter for the `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` documents, the listed patches are installed and steps 2\-7 are skipped\.